MSIH/business-offering/README.md

 ## List of microservices

-* business service names
+* business service names - the name of the business service.
+For example Mens Haircut or Shoe Shine
-* business service categories
+* business service category names - the name of the categories of business service.
+For example Barber, Haircut, or Spa
 * business service vendors